View Larger Map

 5:05 pm Service Rotation

 The 5:05 service is about 45 minutes long.
 It is designed to have an informal atmosphere.
+Please note that our 5:05 is on hiatus over the summer, resuming on September 17.

 Our 5:05 pm service takes place in the Chapel.
 Each Sunday, an informal Eucharist is offered with a Gospel reading and reflection.
 The service is smaller and more intimate.
 The first Sunday of the month is our Spiritual Practices Eucharist, which provides opportunity to engage together in a spiritual practice before a simple Eucharist with reflection on the Gospel.
 On the second Sunday of the month, music from the Taizé tradition in France is included (simple chants that are repeated).
 The other Sundays of the month our 5:05 services are from the Celtic tradition.